Lawrence Campbell Oratory Competition: Controversies

 There have been many controversies in the history of the competition.
 These usually arise out of allegations of plagiarism and the use of prepared material in the speech.

 Often, the candidate is given the benefit of any doubt, if only because candidates train intensively for the competition and must necessarily think of themes, quotations, and one-liners that may emerge in the speech the candidate later gives at the competition.
 However, the wholesale repetition of prepared material is strongly discouraged, and with enough proof, a winner may be stripped of the title if wholesale preparation is shown.

+There has been criticism that the competition is exclusive to high school boys and that girls cannot enter.